This section was written by Leandro Cabo from rhcplivearchive.com

 and many more songs

-These songs made its way to the public as digital bonus tracks on the Curtains vinyl repress released on November 19, 2019.
-It’s unknown exactly when and where they were recorded and who else plays on them, but they’re allegedly for the demo sessions at John’s studio for the 2004 albums - as such, many more songs were recorded during this timeframe but there isn’t really any info about the sessions.
+These songs were released fifteen years after being recorded as bonus tracks on the digital download included with the Curtains 2019 vinyl repress.
+It’s unknown exactly when and where they were recorded and who else plays on them, but they’re allegedly for the demo sessions at John’s studio for the 2004 albums.
+Many more songs were recorded during this timeframe, but nothing else about the sessions is currently known.

 THE WILL TO DEATH